cgwire/zou/docs/index.md

 ### Configure Uwsgi

-Then, we need to start a daemon with `uwsgi` and to redirect incoming traffic to that server.

-Let's write the `uwsgi` configuration:
+We need to run the application through `uwsgi`.
+So, let's write the `uwsgi` configuration:

 *Path: /etc/zou/uwsgi.ini*